 Instructions

-- Pat peppadew peppers dry of pickling liquid with a paper towel and clean out any remaining seeds.
+- Rinse peppers of pickling liquid and pat dry with a paper towel and clean out any remaining seeds.

-- Fill a sandwich bag with goat cheese and squeeze with hands to make pliable.
-Cut small hole at corner of bag.
+- Fill a pastry bag or sandwich bag with goat cheese and squeeze with hands to make pliable.
+If using a sandwich bag, cut small hole at corner of bag.

-- Squeeze goat cheese through hole in sandwich bag into peppers, filling slightly above top of surface.
+- Squeeze goat cheese into peppers, filling slightly above top of surface.

-- Gently dab top of peppers with panko crumbs and place on foil lined baking sheet.
+- Sprinkle the tops of peppers with panko crumbs and place on a baking sheet.

-- Place baking sheet under preheated broiler rack for 2-4 minutes, watching carefully to simply melt cheese and toast panko and not burn.
+- Place baking sheet under preheated broiler rack for 2-4 minutes, watching carefully to simply melt cheese and toast panko.
+Watch closely to not burn.

 - Remove from oven and drizzle with balsamic glaze.
 Serve immediately!